merenlab/anvio/anvio/docs/programs/anvi-profile.md

 ### Profiling a subset of contigs

-*Note: To profile a subset of contigs based on their characterists (for example, only contigs of a certain length or that have a certain coverage), see the section on "contig specifications"*
+*Note: This describes how to profile a named subset of contigs.
+To profile a subset of contigs based on their characterists (for example, only contigs of a certain length or that have a certain coverage), see the section below on "contig specifications"*

 By default, anvi'o will use every contig in your %(contigs-db)s.
-However, if you wish to focus specifically on a subset of these contigs, you can do so.
-Just provide a file that contains only the names of the contigs you want to analyze, one per line, using the tag `--contigs-of-interest`.
+However, if you wish to focus specifically on a subset of these contigs, just provide a file that contains only the names of the contigs you want to analyze, one per line, using the tag `--contigs-of-interest`.

 For example, you could run

 {{ codestart }}
 anvi-profile -c Ross_sea_contigs.db  \
              --blank-profile \
              --contigs-of-interest contigs_i_like.txt
 {{ codestop }}

 Where `contigs_i_like.txt` looks like this: